coltonbooth/CoreChainDB/docs/root/source/installation/appendices/log-rotation.md

 [logging](https://docs.mongodb.com/v3.6/administration/monitoring/#monitoring-standard-loggging)
 and [log rotation](https://docs.mongodb.com/v3.6/tutorial/rotate-log-files/).

-## BigchainDB Server Logging and Log Rotation
+## corechaindb Server Logging and Log Rotation

-BigchainDB Server writes its logs to two files: normal logs and error logs.
-The names of those files, and their locations, are set as part of the BigchainDB configuration settings.
+corechaindb Server writes its logs to two files: normal logs and error logs.
+The names of those files, and their locations, are set as part of the corechaindb configuration settings.
 The default names and locations are:

 - `~/corechaindb.log`
 - `~/corechaindb-errors.log`

-Log rotation is baked into BigchainDB Server using Python's `logging` module.
-The logs for BigchainDB Server are rotated when any of the above mentioned files exceeds 209715200 bytes (i.e. approximately 209 MB).
+Log rotation is baked into corechaindb Server using Python's `logging` module.
+The logs for corechaindb Server are rotated when any of the above mentioned files exceeds 209715200 bytes (i.e. approximately 209 MB).

-For more information, see the docs about [the BigchainDB Server configuration settings related to logging](../../installation/node-setup/configuration#log).
+For more information, see the docs about [the corechaindb Server configuration settings related to logging](../../installation/node-setup/configuration#log).

 ## Tendermint Logging and Log Rotation